 Unfortunately, from time to time in the past, we have received fixed brains without fresh tissue; if such incomplete submissions are received in the future, our current advice from MPI is that they would not compensate veterinarians for those cases.

 It remains important that the entire fixed brain is submitted; and care is required in extracting these since the key sites for examination are easily damaged during removal.
-These are basically the mid-brain and hind-brain – see Figures 1 & 2* plus this MPI guide and the information sheet available on our website.
+These are basically the mid-brain and hind-brain – see Figures 1 & 2*, plus information on the MPI website and the information sheet available on our website.
 Once again, a complete lack of required sites could jeopardise compensation.

 Once the brain is removed, we recommend fixing it whole in the clinic (e.g. in a bucket of formalin) before submission; this allows shipping with minimal or no formalin, and the use of small containers or sealable plastic bags (please triple bag formalin fixed tissue) .
 If the brain must be transected to fit into containers for shipping, please avoid sectioning the mid-brain and hind-brain.